ashwhall/vidalign/README.md

 A red bounding box indicates that a bounding box has been set on the current frame.
 A yellow bounding box indicates that the current bounding box location is being interpolated between the previous and next annotated frames.

 Right-clicking on the video player will clear the bounding box for the current frame.

+### Contributing

+Please feel free to open an issue or pull request if you have any suggestions or find any bugs.